refi93/google-translate/README.md

 To publish config you should do:

 ```
-php artisan vendor:publish \
+php artisan config:publish ddctd143/google-translate
---provider="Dedicated\GoogleTranslate\GoogleTranslateProvider" --tag=config

 ```

-After config is published, you will have it in `config\google-translate.php` of your Laravel project directory
+After config is published, you will have it in `app\config\packages\ddctd143\google-translate\config.php` of your Laravel project directory

 You should change only one line: